rotate your phone

 MANEEYA HOUSE

-structure, while the master bedroom was allocated to the new extension.
-This room features floor to ceiling windows on all sides, offering panoramic views
+while the master bedroom was relocated to the new extension.
+This master suite features floor-to-ceiling windows on all sides, offering panoramic views of the surrounding trees

-Architect: Narucha Kuwattanapasiri, Siraprapa Prasompan
+Architects: Narucha Kuwattanapasiri, Siraprapa Prasompan

 Interior Architect: Pananda Sophan